taniydv/RISC-V-tapeout-Program-Week-7/README.md

 make DESIGN_CONFIG=./designs/sky130hd/vsdbabysoc/config.mk route

 5. Post-Route SPEF Generation
+Post-route SPEF generation is the process of extracting the final parasitic RC values (resistance and capacitance) from a fully routed layout and writing them into a SPEF (Standard Parasitic Exchange Format) file.
+This happens after place-and-route is complete, when wire geometry is fixed.
+SPEF (IEEE 1481 standard) is a file format used to represent parasitic extraction data of a chip’s interconnects:

+R → resistance

+C → capacitance (to ground + coupling)

+L (optional) → inductance

+Net topology

+It is done to provide accurate interconnect parasitics for sign-off static timing analysis (STA).
+Also, Post-route timing uses real RC values instead of rough estimates.

+- Extract Parasitics
+extract_parasitics
+  [-ext_model_file filename]      pointer to the Extraction Rules file

+  [-corner_cnt count]             process corner count

+  [-max_res ohms]                 combine resistors in series up to
+                                  <max_res> value in OHMS

+  [-coupling_threshold fF]        coupling below the threshold is grounded

+  [-lef_res]                      use per-unit RC defined in LEF

+  [-cc_model track]               calculate coupling within
+                                  <cc_model> distance

+  [-context_depth depth]          calculate upper/lower coupling from
+                                  <depth> level away

+  [-no_merge_via_res]             separate via resistance

+The extract_parasitics command performs parasitic extraction based on the routed design.
+If there is no routed design information, then no parasitics are returned.
+Use ext_model_file to specify the Extraction Rules file used for the extraction.

+The cc_model option is used to specify the maximum number of tracks of lateral context that the tool considers on the same routing level.
+The default value is 10.
+The context_depth option is used to specify the number of levels of vertical context that OpenRCX needs to consider for the over/under context overlap for capacitance calculation.
+The default value is 5.
+The max_res option combines resistors in series up to the threshold value.
+The no_merge_via_res option separates the via resistance from the wire resistance.

+The corner_cnt defines the number of corners used during the parasitic extraction.
+The write_spef command writes the .spef output of the parasitics stored in the database.
+Use net_id option to write out .spef for specific nets.
+Use the adjust_rc command to scale the resistance, ground, and coupling capacitance.
+The res_factor specifies the scale factor for resistance.
+The cc_factor specifies the scale factor for coupling capacitance.
+The gndc_factor specifies the scale factor for ground capacitance.

 ### Acknowledgement
 I'm very thankful to VSD team for this RISC-V tapeout chip program.